vpanjganj/blackjack/README.md

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the Blackjack repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 I have used a number of node.js tools to initialize run Blackjack.
 You must have node.js and